 Outright transfers to a surviving spouse are not taxable.

-For married couples who have used AB Trust planning to reduce their federal estate tax bill, a Minnesota death tax may be due on the B Trust after the first spouse's death due to the gap of $4,250,000 between the Minnesota exemption of $1,000,000 and the 2013 federal exemption of $5,250,000.
-While some states allow a married decedent's estate to make an election to treat a trust of which the surviving spouse is the sole beneficiary as "qualified terminable interest property" ("QTIP" for short) for purposes of calculating the local estate tax, Minnesota law does not allow for this.
-Thus, married Minnesota residents cannot incorporate ABC Trust planning into their estate plans.
+For married couples who have used AB Trust planning to reduce their federal estate tax bill, a Minnesota death tax may be due on the B Trust after the first spouse's death due to the gap of $4,140,000 between the Minnesota exemption of $1,200,000 and the 2014 federal exemption of $5,340,000.
+As part of the legislation signed into law by Governor Mark Dayton in March 2014, Minnesota now allows a married decedent's estate to make an election to treat a trust of which the surviving spouse is the sole beneficiary as "qualified terminable interest property" ("QTIP" for short) for purposes of calculating the local estate tax.
+Thus, married Minnesota residents can incorporate ABC Trust planning into their estate plans in order to defer the payment of all death taxes until after the death of the second spouse.

 When are the Minneosta estate tax return and tax payment due?